babatech/laravelAPI/readme.md

 =======

 A demo project for Restaurant API with Laravel 5.5, Vue.js and sample data in Sqlite database
+* CRUD functionality for Restaurant API
+* Vue.js for frontend
+* Sqlite for database

 How to run
 -------------